Trilarion/imperialism-remake/documentation/definition/ideas.rst

 * Each unit can have one special trait, cannot be undone
 * Unit must have at least a certain level of experience or there is a certain fixed chance after each kill/battle action to develop a special trait
-* Upgrade anytime (not during combat) after the conditions are fullfilled
+* Upgrade anytime (not during combat) after the conditions are fulfilled
 * Infantry: City attack (bonus on attacking in cities), Tough (bonus on defense)
-* Artillery: Slow down (every attack slows a unit down one movement (not cumulative)), Defender (bonus on attack, malus on movement)
+* Artillery: Slow down (every attack slows a unit down one movement (not cumulative)), Defender (bonus on attack, penalty on movement)
-* Cavallery: Blitz (bonus on first attack), Fallback (certain chance of withdrawal instead of attack), Scout (can sneak through enemy lines)
+* Cavalry: Blitz (bonus on first attack), Fallback (certain chance of withdrawal instead of attack), Scout (can sneak through enemy lines)